Voronenko/traefik2-compose-template/Readme.md

 in docker running on your machine, containers, services and et cetera.

 Note that traefik docker-compose is fully independent component of your system without direct relation to any project you are currently worked on.
-This means that it can be constantly running on your host, like any other webserver.
+This means that it can be constantly running on your host, like any other web-server.

 At a moment when you need to expose some docker project you are currently working on to a traefik, you would need